 Typically, you will find the officer(s) in question asking you first to stop your vehicle and roll your window down.
 This allows a face-to-face conversation that would otherwise be hindered.

-Subsequently, the usual papers are asked for, be it your driver’s license, car registration and insurance, and so on.
+Subsequently, the usual papers are asked for your driver’s license, car registration and insurance, and so on.

-With that done, additional questions such as where you are coming from or what your destination is maybe asked of you.
+With that done, additional questions such as where you are coming from or your destination may be asked of you.